adamdecaf/moov-go-client/client/docs/ImageCashLetterFilesApi.md

 ## DeleteICLFromFile

-> DeleteICLFromFile(ctx, fileId, cashLetterId, optional)
+> DeleteICLFromFile(ctx, fileID, cashLetterID, optional)
 Delete a CashLetter from a File

 ### Required Parameters